 (3) Exclusions.
-The presentence report must exclude the following: (A) any diagnoses that, if disclosed, might
+The presentence report must exclude the following:

+(A) any diagnoses that, if disclosed, might seriously disrupt a rehabilitation program;

 (B) any sources of information obtained upon a promise of confidentiality; and

 (C) any other information that, if disclosed, might result in physical or other harm to the defendant or others.